elkrem/koyn/README.md

 ## Blockchain Headers Syncing

-If you chose to sync and validate on the board directly starting from the genesis block, time can vary from tens of minutes to hours depending on your sketch and network conditions.
+You can chose to sync and validate the headers on the board directly starting from the genesis block, but it can take from tens of minutes to hours depending on your sketch and network conditions.

-So it is advised to preload the microSD card with the latest headers before hand to cut some time.
+So it is advised to preload the microSD card with the latest headers on a host machine before hand using one of the methods below, then rename it to `blkhdrs` and place it in `/koyn` directory on the microSD.

+**Using Our Tool (Recommended)**

+We developed a command line tool based on [BitcoinJ](https://github.com/bitcoinj/bitcoinj) library that validates and downloads the Bitcoin blockchain headers to a file on your local machine.

+First make sure you have a [Java Runtime Environment](https://java.com/en/download/) installed on your host machine and accessible from your `PATH`.
+Then download the latest [release](https://github.com/elkrem/koyn-sync) of our tool for either the mainnet or the testnet.
+Then run the executable or call `java -jar koyn-sync.jar` from a command line terminal.
+(Make sure you are connected to the Internet, and the working directory is writable)

+The tool will download the headers to your working directory and create either `./mainnet/blkhdrs` or `./testnet/blkhdrs` depending on the executable you ran.
+(Logging messages will show its progress)

+**From Electrum Website**

-If you are trusting Electrum.org, you can download the headers directly from their website.
+If you trust Electrum.org, you can download the headers directly from their website and the library will sync the rest of the headers when started.

 - Bitcoin [Testnet Headers](https://download.electrum.org/testnet_headers) (till August, 2017)
 - Bitcoin [Mainnet Headers](https://download.electrum.org/blockchain_headers) (till August, 2017)

+**From Electrum App**

-If you don't trust their headers, install Electrum client on your machine if you don't have it, run it, let it sync and copy the synced headers file to `/koyn` directory on the microSD and rename it to `blkhdrs`.
+Install Electrum client on your machine if you don't have it, run it, let it sync.

-**Notes**
+You may need to supply `--testnet` parameter before running the Electrum executable if you need to sync the **testnet** headers.

+On Windows, the headers file is located in `%APPDATA%\Electrum\blockchain_headers` or `%APPDATA%\Electrum\testnet\blockchain_headers` if you are using the testnet.
+On Mac and Linux, the headers file is located in `~/.electrum/blockchain_headers` or `~/.electrum/testnet/blockchain_headers` if you are using the testnet.

-- Electrum versions >=3.1.0 **does not** sync the headers from the genesis block and rely on the concept of checkpoints.
+Note: Electrum versions >=3.1.0 **does not** sync the headers from the genesis block and rely on the concept of checkpoints.
 So to sync using Electrum please use version below 3.1.0.
-- You may need to supply `--testnet` parameter before running the Electrum executable if you need to sync the **testnet** headers.
-- On Windows, the headers file is located in `%APPDATA%\Electrum\blockchain_headers` or `%APPDATA%\Electrum\testnet\blockchain_headers` if you are using the testnet.
-- On Mac and Linux, the headers file is located in `~/.electrum/blockchain_headers` or `~/.electrum/testnet/blockchain_headers` if you are using the testnet.
-- After preloading the headers to `/koyn/blkhdrs` you can use `Koyn.begin(true);` in your `setup()` to validate them one by one starting from the genesis (this can take some time).
-- In future releases we will supply a command line tool to ease the download and verification of the headers locally without relying on Electrum client at all.

 ## Usage